 Licensing your IP

-Licensing gives someone the right to use your patent or copyright - for example a soft drink formula or an article for publication - in a certain area or for a particular group of customers.
-The licensee will give you royalties in return - typically, you will receive a small proportion of the value of the product, based on what it cost to produce before transport and distribution costs are added.
+for example a soft drink formula or an article for publication - in a certain area or for a particular group of customers.
+The licensee pays you royalties in return.
+Typically, you receive a small proportion of the value of the product, based on what it cost to produce before transport and distribution costs are added.

 "A patent only lasts up to 20 years, so if you don't have the resources to exploit your IP yourself, accepting a licensing agreement that offers you 10p per sale is better than making no money from it at all," says Miles Rees, business development adviser at the IPO.